 top of page

 The Ancient Fishweir Project combines public art, educational programs, and community events in celebration with the contemporary Native American community.
+Fishweir events are sponsored by the Friends of the Public Garden.

 3,700 to 5,300 years ago, near what is now Boston Common, fishweirs were built along the tidal flats to catch fish during the spring spawn.